-Unfortunately not, your somatotype is a fixed combination of musculature, bone structure and density, but a healthy lifestyle will do wonders to bring out your potential.
+Unfortunately not.
+Your somatotype is a fixed combination of musculature, bone structure and density, as well as thyroid-function.
+However, a healthy and consistent lifestyle will do wonders to bring out your potential.
 Any "body" left to the devices of a careless lifestyle or poor eating habits, regardless of the somatotype, will certainly show the neglect.

-WHY IS SOMATOTYPE CLASSIFICATION STILL USED IN THE HEALTH AND FITNESS INDUSTRY?
+SOMATOTYPE CLASSIFICATION HAS A PLACE IN THE HEALTH AND FITNESS INDUSTRY

-As with the Sensible Physical Fitness Program, one should keep in mind that is naïve and unrealistic to approach physical exercise and nutrition blindly and expect fitness gains regardless, for example packing on huge quantities of muscle in a matter of weeks.
+As with My Complete Fitness Program, one should keep in mind that it is naïve and unrealistic to approach physical exercise and nutrition blindly and expect fitness gains regardless.
+For example packing on huge quantities of muscle in a matter of weeks or losing weight overnight.

 Although it is useful to classify the 3 main body shapes or types with respect to somatotype methodologies, it should not be viewed as the primary consideration before undertaking exercise or devising a training program.
 Pigeon-holing yourself may offset the very necessary personal conviction you need for successful training and/or fulfilling a body transformation program.